johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 - This is especially important in Phase 2 and Phase 3, where students share the same TDD and CI files.

 ### Address Feedback and Merge
-For every PR (setup or substantive), the author must:

-- Address requested changes and respond to reviewer comments.
-- Resolve merge conflicts.
-- Resolve review conversations before merging.

-A PR may be merged only after receiving the required approval.
-Once satisfied, the reviewer should approve the PR and ask the author to merge it.
-Do not push directly to `main`; changes must be merged through an approved PR.
+Before merging, authors must address requested changes, resolve review conversations and merge conflicts, and obtain the required approval.
+Do not push directly to `main`.

 Software testing
 =========